-Function TNC 320 iTNC 530 Jog increment function The jog increment can be defined separately for linear and rotary axes The jog increment applies for both linear and rotary axes Preset table Basic transformation (translation and rotation) of machine table system to workpiece system via the X, Y and Z columns, as well as spatial angles SPA, SPB and SPC.
-In addition, the X_OFFS to W_OF- FS columns can be used to define the axis offset of each individ- ual axis.
+Function TNC 620 iTNC 530 Jog increment function The jog increment can be defined separately for linear and rotary axes The jog increment applies for both linear and rotary axes Preset table Basic transformation (translation and rotation) of machine table system to workpiece system via the X, Y and Z columns, as well as spatial angles SPA, SPB and SPC.
+In addition, the X_OFFS to W_OFFS columns can be used to define the axis offset of each individual axis.
 The function of the axis offsets can be configured.
 Line 0 can also be edited manually.
-Basic transformation (transla- tion) of machine table system to workpiece system via the columns X , Y and Z , as well as a ROT basic rotation in the working plane (rotation).
+Basic transformation (translation) of machine table system to workpiece system via the columns X , Y and Z , as well as a ROT basic rotation in the working plane (rotation).
 In addition, columns A to W can be used to define presets on the rotary and parallel axes.
 Line 0 can only be edited by manual probing cycles.
 Behavior when presetting Presetting in a rotary axis has the same effect as an axis offset.
-This offset is also effective for kinemat- ics calculations and during tilting of the working plane.
-In machine parameter preset- ToAlignAxis (no. 300203) your Rotary axis offsets defined by machine parameters do not influ- ence the axis positions that were defined in the Tilt working plane function.
-MP7500, bit 3 permits you to define whether the current machine tool builder specifies for each axis what effect an offset of a rotational axis has on the preset.
-True (default): The offset is subtracted from the axis value before the calculation of the kinematics rotary axis position relative to the machine datum is taken into account or whether the first rotary axis (usually the C axis) is assumed to be in 0° position.
-False: The offset only affects the position display Presetting Only after a reference run is it possible to set a preset or to modify a preset via the preset table.
+This offset is also effective for kinematics calculations and during tilting of the working plane.
+In machine parameter preset- ToAlignAxis (no. 300203) your machine tool builder specifies for each axis what effect an offset of a rotational axis has on the preset.
+True (default): The offset is subtracted from the axis value before the calculation of the kinematics False: The offset only affects Rotary axis offsets defined by machine parameters do not influence the axis positions that were defined in the Tilt working plane function.
+MP7500, bit 3 permits you to define whether the current rotary axis position relative to the machine datum is taken into account or whether the first rotary axis (usually the C axis) is assumed to be in 0° position.
+Presetting Only after a reference run is it possible to set a preset or to modify a preset via the preset table.
 A preset can be set or modified via the preset table before a reference run.
 Handling of the preset table: Preset table that depends on the range of traverse Available Available Definition of feed-rate limitation Feed-rate limitation can be defined separately for linear and rotary axes Only one feed-rate limitation can be defined for linear and rotary axes